 Tesla’s self-driving car is another well-known example of an autonomous vehicle.
 To create vehicles with automatic object detection and driving, artificial intelligence uses computer vision, image detection, and deep learning.

-Applications of AI: Social Media
+Applications of AI in Social Media

 Since social media has become a part of who we are, we have been producing an incalculable amount of data through chats, tweets, posts, and other activities.
 And AI and machine learning are present everywhere; there is a lot of data.

 Facebook and other social media sites use AI for face verification, which uses machine learning and deep learning principles to identify facial features and tag your friends.
 The use of numerous deep neural networks in deep learning allows for the extraction of every last detail from an image.
 On the other hand, your feed is created using machine learning algorithms based on your interests.